-- Dip, or the angle that the structural surface makes with the ground surface; measured perpendicular to strike.
+- Dip, or the angle that the structural surface makes with the ground surface; is measured perpendicular to the strike.

 For instance, curved outcrops often indicate folds, or areas where the rock beds were bent under intense pressure into a series of folded layers, like modeling clay.